 Benzodiazepines combined with other medications can present a problem, notably when taken together with commonly used substances such as alcohol.
 It is wise to abstain from alcohol when taking benzodiazepines, as the interaction between benzodiazepines and alcohol can lead to serious and possibly life-threatening complications.

-Following the doctor’s instructions is important.
-The doctor should be informed of all other medications the patient is taking, including over-the-counter preparations.
+The doctor should be informed of all other medications the patient is taking, including over-the-counter medications.
 Benzodiazepines increase central nervous system depression when combined with alcohol, anesthetics, antihistamines, sedatives, muscle relaxants, and some prescription pain medications.

-Particular benzodiazepines may influence the action of some anticonvulsant and cardiac medications.
-Benzodiazepines have also been associated with abnormalities in babies born to mothers who were taking these medications during pregnancy.
+Some benzodiazepines may influence the action of some anticonvulsant and cardiac medications, and they have also been associated with abnormalities in babies born to mothers who were taking these medications during pregnancy.

 With benzodiazepines, there is a potential for the development of tolerance and dependence as well as the possibility of abuse and withdrawal reactions.
 For these reasons, the medications generally are prescribed for brief periods of time days or weeks and sometimes intermittently, for stressful situations or anxiety attacks.
 For the same reason, ongoing or continuous treatment with benzodiazepines is not recommended for most people.
 Some patients may, however, need long-term treatment.

 Consult with the doctor before discontinuing a benzodiazepine.
 A withdrawal reaction may occur if the treatment is abruptly stopped.
-Symptoms may include anxiety, shakiness, headache, dizziness, sleeplessness, loss of appetite, and, in more severe cases, fever, seizures and psychosis.
+Symptoms may include anxiety, dizziness, shakiness, headache, insomnia, loss of appetite, and, in more severe cases, fever, seizures and psychosis.

 A withdrawal reaction may be mistaken for a return of the anxiety, since many of the symptoms are similar.
 Thus, after benzodiazepines are taken for an extended period, the dosage is gradually tapered off before being completely stopped.